-Never just respond to a question if it feels like an attack.
-When someone puts you on the spot, and you’re not clear what your answer is, then ask more questions.
+Never respond to a question if it feels like an attack.
+When someone puts you on the spot, and you’re not clear what your answer is, ask more questions.

-The yes, and is really good for a lot of reasons.
+The yes, and is good for a lot of reasons.
 You first underscore that you’ve “heard” the person, then you add something additional.
 You can say, “I hear what you’re saying, yes.
 It’s challenging, isn’t it?
 What’s also important to remember is…”

 I canNOT over-estimate this.
 You need to be in yourrelaxedplace before & during all communicative situations.
 Guys, I’ve said it a billion times, and I’ll repeat it.
 Our bodies continue to go into fight or flight when we are faced with scary stuff.

 Our bodies and minds are built to live in a tribe in 50,000BC, which leaves modern humans with a number of unfortunate traits, one of which is a fixation with tribal-style social survival in a world where social survival is no longer a real concept.
 We’re all here in 2014, accompanied by a large, hungry, and easily freaked-out woolly mammoth who still thinks it’s 50,000BC

 Another unfortunate trait we are left with is the fight or flight reflex.
 (Which came in handy for our survival.)
 Unfortunately, when someone is aggressive towards us at work, we can’t run away & we can’t fight.

 The test is if you can keep your throat open at all times.
-Do my tensing & releasing exercises until they become a conditioned reflex.Pausing is so effective.
-It makes you the winner.
-Click To Tweet
+Do my tensing & releasing exercises until they become a conditioned reflex.
+This is going to help you improve your communication skills at work in general.

-Have an Arsenal of Anecdotes
+Have an arsenal of anecdotes available.

-Always be prepared with examples or short stories that segue into more comfortable terrain.
+Always be prepared with short stories that segue into more comfortable terrain.
 They should contain an element of human interest & even vulnerability on your part.